 A castle in ruins that has a real chance to recover its past glory, Banffy Castle from Bontida has recently become the scene of a major music festival.
 Once known as the Versailles of Transylvania, the castle went through several construction phases from the 16th until the 19th century.
 It was fortified with towers and ramparts in the 17th century and remained in the possession of the Banffy family until the nationalization done by the communists.

 Famous for its vast gardens, the most beautiful from Transylvania until 1944, the castle and its park were destroyed by the events of the Second World War and once more by the communist authorities who intentionally used it for activities that contributed even more to its decay.
 The amplest restoration works of the castle began only a few years back by the Foundation Transilvania Trust.

 The city of Cluj-Napoca is a great nearby attraction.

 Visiting hours: from 10 am to 8 pm

-The area of Mures is well-known for its many castles, palaces and aristocratic residences.
+The area of Mures is well-known for its many aristocratic residences.
 There are so many that you’d actually need an entire vacation to see all of them, but the imposing Teleki Castle is for sure one of those unmissable attractions.
 With a history that extends over centuries, the Teleki family was one of the most notable from the history of Transylvania, its members occupying high political functions.
-One of them, Laszlo Teleki, starts building the castle we see today at the end of the 18th century, his descendants creating one of the region’s most famous parks around it and one of the richest libraries.
+One of them, Laszlo Teleki, built the castle we see today at the end of the 18th century, while his descendants created one of the region’s most famous gardens.

 Photo by Andrei Kokelburg via https://ro.wikipedia.org